How to Hire an Administrative Assistant in 5 Steps

 - Ability to maintain confidential information

-Going through the first step will give you a good idea of the type of admin you need to hire.
+Going through the first step of determining job duties will give you a good idea of the type of admin you need to hire.
 This points you in the right direction for a starting salary.
 Of course, your salary must also take into account what your business can afford to pay.
-Weighing these interests, you may find you need to reduce your expectations slightly, especially in a hot job market.
+Weighing these interests, you may need to reduce your expectations slightly, especially in a hot job market.

-The reason for this is that admin salaries range a great deal.
-Some entry level admins make the federal minimum wage of $7.25 per hour.
+This is because the average salary for administrative assistants ranges a great deal.
+Some entry-level admins make the federal minimum wage of $7.25 per hour.
 Others with more experience, like Executive Assistants, can make over $30 per hour.
-The national average is $18.12 per hour, or $37,690 per year.
-If you need someone with extensive experience, be prepared to offer a competitive salary.

-3. Write & Post an Enticing Administrative Assistant Job Description
+3. Write an Enticing Administrative Assistant Job Description

-Now that you have determined what type of admin you need to hire and how much you’re going to pay them, it’s time to write a job description.
+Now that you have determined what type of admin you need to hire and how much you will pay them, it’s time to write a job description.
 Your administrative assistant job description should be enticing, detailed, and direct.
-Here is a template job description you can use and adjust to your specific needs.
+Download our administrative assistant job description template and adjust it to your specific needs.

 You also need to include certain keywords in your description.
 Using the following will help your ad show up in more search results, giving you access to more qualified candidates: